 Chella believes that menstruation education should be:

-- Free, unbranded, objective, and inclusive of reusables like menstrual cups and cloth pads
+- Free, unbranded, objective, inclusive of reusables (like menstrual cups and cloth pads), and easy to understand

-- Supported more comprehensively by the National Curriculum, particularly in Science and PSHE
+- Supported more comprehensively across the curriculum, particularly in Science and PSHE

-- Aimed at different age groups, starting before puberty, and revisited regularly
+- Aimed at different age groups, starting well before puberty (and ensuring to use the correct names for body parts, even with young children) and revisited regularly

 Follow and contribute your #periodpositive thoughts and ideas on Twitter.
 You can also use the #periodpositive hashtag on Twitter, and download your own STAINS™ stain!
 STAINS™ was featured in the BLOOD exhibition at Science Gallery Dublin this past autumn.